 When you successfully complete the Advanced Diploma of Textile Design and Development you are guaranteed entry into a range of RMIT programs.

 You will receive 12 credits points of advanced standing into the Associate Degree in Fashion Design and Technology.

 If you achieve a minimum GPA of 2.5 (out of 4.0) you are guaranteed entry into the Bachelor of Arts (Textile Design) with 2 semesters of advanced standing (equivalent to 96 credit points).
 If you achieve below the minimum GPA, you may still apply and will need to submit a folio.
-You will be assessed on a case by case basis and credit is not guaranteed.
+You will be assessed on a case by case basis.

 Alternatively, you may be eligible for entry into other RMIT undergraduate programs.